aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, agricultural parcels from the [Rural Support Service's information on declared fields](#Ch04.02) are rasterised to input resolution, ensuring value 1 at the polygon locations and value 0 elsewhere.
-Rasterisation is performed with the function `egvtools::polygon2input()`.
-Once rasterised, the layer is aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+Rasterisation is performed with the workflow `egvtools::polygon2input()`.
+Once rasterised, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised